 - 1. Before denying, suspending, or revoking a registration, or refusing a renewal of registration, the board shall serve upon the applicant or registrant an order to show cause why registration should not be denied, revoked, or suspended, or why the renewal should not be refused.
-The order to show cause must contain a statement of the basis therefore and must call upon the applicant or registrant to appear before the board at a time and place not less than thirty days after the date of service of the order, but in the case of a denial or renewal of registration.
+The order to show cause must contain a statement of the basis therefore and must call upon the applicant or registrant to appear before the board at a time and place not less than thirty days after the date of service of the order, but in the case of a denial or renewal of registration the show cause order must be served not later than thirty days before the expiration of the registration.
 These proceedings must be conducted in accordance with chapter 28-32 without regard to any criminal prosecution or other proceeding.
-Proceedings to refuse renewal of registration do not abate the existing registration which remains in effect pending the outcome of the administrative hearing. - 2.
-The board may suspend, without an order to show cause, any registration simultaneously with the institution of proceedings under section 19-03.1-18, or where renewal of registration is refused, if it finds that there is an imminent danger to the public health or safety which warrants this action.
+Proceedings to refuse renewal of registration do not abate the existing registration which remains in effect pending the outcome of the administrative hearing. - The board may suspend, without an order to show cause, any registration simultaneously with the institution of proceedings under section 19-03.1-18, or where renewal of registration is refused, if it finds that there is an imminent danger to the public health or safety which warrants this action.
 The suspension continues in effect until the conclusion of the proceedings, including judicial review thereof, unless sooner withdrawn by the board or dissolved by a court of competent jurisdiction.